wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/robot-battery.rst

 Understanding Battery Voltages
 ------------------------------

-A "12V battery" is anything but 12V.
+A "12V battery" is anything but 12.0V.

-Fully charged, a battery can be anywhere from 13 to 14 volts open circuit (Voc).
+Fully charged, a battery can be anywhere from 12.7 to 13.5 volts open circuit (Voc).
 Open circuit voltage is measured with *nothing* connected.

 Once a load (like a robot) is connected, and any amount of current is flowing, the battery voltage will drop.
-So if you check a battery with a Voltmeter, and it reads 13.5, and then connect it to your robot and power on, it will read lower, maybe 13.1 on the Driver Station display.
+So if you check a battery with a Voltmeter, and it reads 13.2, and then connect it to your robot and power on, it will read lower, maybe 12.9 on the Driver Station display.
 Those numbers will vary with every battery and specific robot, see Characterization below.
 Once your robot starts running, it will pull more current, and the voltage will drop further.

-Depleted batteries will read between 11.7 and 12.5 volts on an idle robot.
-Try to swap the batteries before they start reaching brownout safety thresholds, as frequently entering low voltage ranges risks permanent battery damage.
+Depleted batteries will read between 11.8 and 12.5 volts on an idle robot.
+Try to swap the batteries before the robot starts reaching brownout safety thresholds (or dwelling below 9V), as frequently entering low voltage ranges risks permanent battery damage.

 Battery voltage and current also depends on temperature: cool batteries are happy batteries.